-Our scientists and scholars have been collaborating for several years with colleagues across disciplines and institutions to gain a deeper understanding of the impact of cultivating compassion and mindfulness and on individual and societal well-being.
+Our scientists, scholars, and staff collaborate with colleagues across disciplines and institutions to gain a deeper understanding of the impact of cultivating compassion and mindfulness and on individual and societal well-being.

 Cognitively Based Compassion Training (CBCT)